ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-introduction.md

 ## Acknowledgments

 Thanks to [Asabeneh](https://github.com/Asabeneh) who helped create this awesome open-source project [30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python/blob/master/readme.md) for Python learning.
 It contributes the majority of the content in this chapter.

+Thanks to [pythontutor](https://pythontutor.com/) for providing the ability to visualize the code execution.
+It also contributes some code to this chapter.